 A home warranty is always offered when buying a new home.
-Although it is not required, it is a smart purchase to have as well as home insurance because both of them gives the homeowner peace of mind.
-It offers different types of protection so knowing what the difference is will help you understand and decide if you are going to obtain both of it or if one of them is good enough for you.
+Although it is not required, it is a smart purchase to have as well as home insurance because both of them give the homeowner peace of mind.
+It offers different types of protection so knowing what the difference is will help you understand and decide if you are going to obtain both of them or if one of them is good enough for you.

 Components of your HVAC, electrical and plumbing, kitchen appliances, central vacuums, garbage disposals, ceiling fans, and washer/dryer are typically covered under this warranty.
-You can also include larger systems like Jacuzzi, pool or spa.
+You can also include larger systems like Jacuzzi, pool, or spa.
 Home warranties typically have 12-month contract terms and are not mandatory to obtain a mortgage.

-Since HOI is required for obtaining a house, understand that there are cons to home warranty.
+Since HOI is required for obtaining a house, understand that there are cons to a home warranty.
 (1) That it doesn’t cover everything; (2) it doesn’t cover appliances that weren’t properly maintained; (3) there is a yearly payment required and you may end up not using it; and (4) it won’t cover damage from a fire or other disasters because that what an HOI covers.

 The question is, since home insurance is a must-have for buying a home, does doing the same thing by obtaining a home warranty will be worth it?
 Do you have to get both?

 First of all, you have to understand that both of them have a different offer.
-Home insurance is always required right after buying a house; a bank usually requires for you to get one before issuing a mortgage on a home.
+Home insurance is always required right after buying a house; a bank usually requires you to get one before issuing a mortgage on a home.
 Home insurance covers any accidental damage to your home and belongings due to theft, storms, fires, and some natural disasters.

 For instance, one of the rooms in your home is on fire.
 Homeowner’s insurance will pay for the damage caused by the fire.
 When it comes to fire damage, Insurance will also cover for belongings that were ruined.
 However, there are fire damages that home insurance may not cover such as starting a fire in your own home or an act of war.
 To understand better, it’s best to contact your local agent and learn about the risks that are excluded from the coverage.
 For safety precautions, it is best to have smoke detectors and fire extinguishers to help protect yourself from fire.